Colonel (Canada): Appointments

 The rank insignia for air force uniform is four 1/2 in stripes, worn on the cuffs of the service dress jacket, and on slip-ons on other uniforms.
-The insignia for army uniform is two stars and a crown.
-The insignia worn on the headdress for an army colonel is the crest of the Canadian coat of arms: a crowned gold lion with a maple leaf in its paw standing on a red-and-white wreath, all beneath the royal crown; the collar insignia is two crossed sabres.
+The insignia for army and special operations uniform is two stars and a crown.
+The insignia worn on the headdress for an army or special operations colonel is the crest of the Canadian coat of arms: a crowned gold lion with a maple leaf in its paw standing on a red-and-white wreath, all beneath the royal crown; the collar insignia is two crossed sabres.
 Some colonels, by nature of holding a specific appointment, may continue to wear the insignia of their personnel branch or regiment; for example, the honorary colonel of an infantry regiment.
 Air force colonels wear the badge of their personnel branch (most often the Air Operations Branch) on their headdress.

 Colonels are addressed by rank and name; thereafter by subordinates as "Sir" or "Ma'am".